Frequently Asked Questions

 Some mild soreness during or after hands-on therapy or dry needling is normal.
 Tenderness lasting more than a day is uncommon.
 Application of a heat pack at night often assists.

-Treatment is not about inflicting pain, but should be a partnership, working together to get better.
+Treatment is not about inflicting pain, but should be a partnership, working together to get you better.
 You the patient are always in control and you may withdraw consent at any time.

 Will I get exercises or homework?

 Yes!
 Lasting improvement comes from moving well between sessions.
 We use Physitrack software to send your personalised program by email, complete with videos, progress tracking, and messaging support.
+Or we can print them out for you.

 Should I see a physio or a chiropractor?